 Posted on June 12, 2018

 The Royal Ballet and the Maly Drama Theatre make an unlikely couple.
 One concerns itself with dance, the other with theatre.
 At capacity, the Royal Opera House accommodates 2,256 people, and the Maly’s home – “maly” means small in Russian – seats only 400, which means the buildings themselves impose different demands on performers.
-Luke Scarlett’s new production of Swan Lake returns it to the imperial opulence most viewers associate with its overwrought narrative, while the Maly’s staging of Chekhov’s Uncle Vanya sets the cast in period costumes on a nearly empty wooden stage.
+Liam Scarlett’s new production of Swan Lake returns it to the imperial opulence most viewers associate with its overwrought narrative, while the Maly’s staging of Chekhov’s Uncle Vanya sets the cast in period costumes on a nearly empty wooden stage.

 The two productions arrived in London at roughly the same time.
 Both sold out their respective theatres (the Maly occupied the Theatre Royal Haymarket) and earned rave reviews but offered fundamentally different experiences, and I’m not talking about speech as opposed to movement.
 Though resplendent in John Macfarlane’s lavish designs, Swan Lake looked decidedly pedestrian, a familiar text danced with matter-of-fact deliberation, untouched by magic or mystery.
 On opening night, only Marianela Nuñez and Vadim Muntagirov as the leads and Alexander Campbell in the extended role of Benno provided detailed interpretations, brilliant in technical panache and emotionally coherent.
 Nearly everyone else delivered the choreography, old and new, as classroom exercises, neatly executed and safe as houses, without a flicker of physical daring or dramatic purpose.